America Faces Increase in Babies Born Addicted to Drugs

 What is Neonatal Abstinence Syndrome?

 When a pregnant woman uses drugs and alcohol, these substances pass directly from the mother’s bloodstream to the fetus via the placenta.
-The fetus then becomes physically dependent on these substances just like the mother, and experiences withdrawal, or NAS at the time of birth when they are no longer being exposed to these substances.
-Signs and symptoms of NAS usually begin within 24 to 48 hours of birth, but can occur as late as 10 days after birth, in rare cases.
+The fetus then becomes physically dependent on these substances, just like the mother.
+The baby experiences withdrawal, or NAS at the time of birth when the substances are withdrawn.
+Signs and symptoms of NAS usually begin within 24 to 48 hours of birth, but can occur as late as 10 days after birth.
+Common symptoms of NAS:

 • High-pitched, excessive crying